Colon Polyps and Colon Cancer

 Symptoms

 In most cases, colon cancer develops without any symptoms.
-As the disease advances, symptoms may appear and include the following:
+As the disease progresses, symptoms may include:

 • Anemia